katiebvogel/meteor-react-app/README.md

 10.11 Selectively publish based on privacy status imports/api/tasks.js

 10.12 Extra method security imports/api/tasks.js
 this will ensure that if you didn't create the task, you can't delete it or check it off the list.
 UNLESS the task is set to public!!!

+Step 11's:  TESTING

+11.1 add a test driver for the Mocha JS test framework:
+$ meteor add practicalmeteor:mocha
+To run the app in test mode from now on:
+$ meteor test --driver-package practicalmeteor:mocha

+11.2 Add a scaffold for the method test in imports/api/tasks.tests.js We wrote a test to make sure that a random userId can delete its own task.
+If you run the app in test mode, we should get 100%!